 Help The Phoenix Residence continue to provide programs and services to enrich the lives of those we serve – donate today!

 Made in the Shade was a huge success!
 A BIG "thank you" to those who attended Made in the Shade and supported The Phoenix Residence!

 The Phoenix Residence is pleased to announce it has been selected as one of Top Workplaces in Minnesota by the Star Tribune!

-Contact your local legislator to express the need to support the 5% rate increase.
+Contact your local legislator to express the need to support a rate increase.
 Share your story - YOU can make a difference!

 The Phoenix Residence, Inc (PRI) is a non-profit organization founded in St. Paul Minnesota in 1974 by Margaret Ludden a parent of a son with disabilities.
 Margaret formed a coalition of parents like her that had grown children with developmental and physical disabilities.